julielerudulier/Professional_Certificates/CS50's Introduction to Computer Science/Week 9 - Flask/README.md

+### Week 9 - Flask
-### In week 9, students move into combining HTML, CSS, SQL, Python, and JavaScript so that they can create their own web applications.
+#### In week 9, students move into combining HTML, CSS, SQL, Python, and JavaScript so that they can create their own web applications.

 Week 9's assignments include:
 * [Lab 9: Birthdays](https://cs50.harvard.edu/x/2023/labs/9/)